theClarkSell/HTML5-Compiler/2- HTML5 Core/readme.md

 2. Refresh the page and click 'Place Order' without filling out any data.
 Take note of the built-in validation provided by the browser.

 3. We can take validation even further by specifying the `pattern` attribute, which takes a RegEx that the browser uses to validate user entry.
 You've already seen this at work with the Email and Url fields, where the browser uses a built-in pattern (which you can override, btw).
-Let's apply this pattern to the `orderTelephone` field by atting the following:
+Let's apply this pattern to the `orderTelephone` field by adding the following:

 	`pattern="\(\d\d\d\) \d\d\d\-\d\d\d\d"`